 A closed head injury is a brain injury caused by an external impact that moves the brain within the skull but does not break the skull.
 A concussion is one type of closed head injury and the most common type we see from accidents in Orange County, CA.

 A concussion is a brain injury that results in a temporary loss of normal brain function.
 Note, though, that a person doesn’t have to lose consciousness to sustain a concussion.
 A concussion is caused by either a blow to the head or a violent shaking of the head.
-Imaging studies, such as CT scans and MRIs, don’t help diagnose a concussion; the diagnosis is clinical in nature.
+Imaging studies, such as CT scans and MRIs, do not help diagnose a concussion; the diagnosis is clinical in nature.

 Epidural Hematoma (EDH)